entrostat/github-stars-to-csv/README.md

 # Github Stars to CSV
-A GitHub star aggregation library for graphs and stuff.
+A GitHub star aggregation library for graphs.
+Just get a GitHub personal access token from your account settings page and run the cli to generate a `.csv` file with a timeline of the stars for one or more repo.

 # Usage